About my website

 I was born and raised in Oklahoma and currently live in Stillwater, where I graduated from Oklahoma State University in 1994 with a bachelor’s degree in Computer Science.

-In my spare time I enjoy computer games, photography, tutoring, movies, music, math, and dabbling in graphic design.
-I’m a philosophical thinker and problem solver, and sometimes even give good advice.
+I enjoy computer games, photography, tutoring, movies, music, math, and graphic design.
+I’m a philosophical thinker and problem solver.

 Sometime around 2002 I became interested in digital photography, learning through books, websites, videos, and practice.
 I had previously been using Photoshop for retouching photos at Cottontail Originals before ever learning to use a camera, so when I finally decided to tackle the camera side of things, the combined interest and learning accelerated.